kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 3. InceptionResnetV2/Conv2d_1a_3x3 (Optional, for Grayscale images)

 Take a look at the `inception_resnet_v2.py` file to know what other name scopes you can exclude.

+**Note:** It is **very important** to start defining the variables you want to restore immediately after the model construction if you use `slim.get_variables_to_restore` since it will just grab all the variables in the graph.
+If you define the optimizer or other variables before this function, for instance, then you might have many more variables to restore which the checkpoint model does not have.

 Next, we will perform a one-hot-encoding of our labels which will be used for the categorical cross entropy loss.
 While we perform one-hot-encoding for the labels, our accuracy metric will measure our predictions against the the raw labels.
 After defining the loss, we will need to add the regularization losses as well through the `get_total_loss` function.